mikegcoleman/fed-summit-hol/docker-enterprise/README.md

 ### <a name="task1.1"></a>Task 1.1: Installing the UCP Manager

-1. Log in to `node0` of the three nodes you have been given for this lab.
-The username for all of the Linux nodes is `ubuntu` and the node will have a unique password that should be in your email.
+1. Log in to `node1` of the three nodes you have been given for this lab.
+The username for all of the Linux nodes is `docker` and password is `training`.
 You may be prompted whether you want to continue.
 Answer `yes` and then enter the password.

 ```
-$ ssh ubuntu@node0-smwqii1akqh.southcentralus.cloudapp.azure.com
+$ ssh docker@<node1 IP Address>

 The authenticity of host 'node0-smwqii1akqh.southcentralus.cloudapp.azure.com (13.65.212.221)' can't be established.
 ECDSA key fingerprint is SHA256:BKHHGwzrRx/zIuO7zwvyq5boa/5o2cZD9OTlOlOWJvY.